After a week of back and forth, Texas coach Mack Brown has officially decided to resign.

 While Brown ends his Texas career with a downward trend, he leaves the Longhorns better than when he found them.
 With Brown at the helm, Texas played in two national championships, won two Big 12 titles, went to 14 bowl games and finish in the Top 15 a total of 10 times.
 Financially, Texas football produced $103.4 million in total revenue and $79 million in net income.
 It also became one of the premier recruiting destinations in college football.

 Now the attention shifts to who will fills Brown’s shoes.
 Alabama coach Nick Saban, who was at the top of the Texas wish list, signed a contract extension with the Tide worth more than $7 million per year.
-Other potential candidates – Baylor’s Art Briles, Auburn’s Gus Malzahn, Florida State’s Jimbo Fisher and UCLA’s Jim Mora – also all signed new deals that should keep them at their current schools.
+Other potential candidates – Baylor’s Art Briles, Auburn’s Gus Malzahn, Florida State’s Jimbo Fisher and UCLA’s Jim Mora – also all signed big, new deals designed to keep them at their current schools.

 - - - - - - -